Yashita05420/Splunk-SSH-log-monitoring/README.md

 # Splunk-SSH-log-monitoring
-Splunk Dashboard for SSH logs monitoring
+This project demonstrates how we monitor SSH logs using Splunk to detect any suspicious activity like brute force attak and any unauthorized access.
+We Developed interactive dashboard for real-time visualization and analysis of security events.
 ## objective
 In this project we basically build a dashboard containing SSH log events :
 1. Successful logins